goatt1167/Reading-Aid-Plugin/README.md

 Putting related variables and func near to each other helps my memory.
 Viewing variables all together also helps my memory.
 Now I can have both.

+## WARNING:
+The custom fold/unfold will pollute the redo/undo space because it injects tags to the script and then deletes the tags.

 ## Modify Plugin Setting
 The setting is just a GDScript class.
 You can
 - change colors, and import new colors.